Tritlo/tritlo.github.io/_posts/2022-04-26-better-hpc-traces.md

 It works!
 We can see that it was evaluating the `go` function *right before* the error, with the last thing being evaluated being the empty list!
-A lot more useful than just knowing how many times each expression was evaluated, eh?
+A lot more useful to know the *producer* of the bad data than just knowing how many times each expression was evaluated, eh?

 ### Addendum
 There is some weird behavior when running it multiple times: it will reload the